An American Woman in Kashmir

 The jet lag will be profound and will hit hard in another 24 hours but for tonight our minds buzz.

 The house has a half dozen servants and our early morning breakfast and tea is perfect, served to us, literally, on a silver platter.
-The tea of Pakistan is unmatched anywhere, in contrast to the coffee which is the worst I have ever endured.
-In the mornings here, it will be black tea, rich with cream and sugar…
+The tea of Pakistan is unmatched, in contrast to the instant coffee which is the worst I have ever endured.
+So, in the mornings here, it is black tea, rich with cream and sugar…

 Dressing the Part

 It is mid-day on this first day in third world Pakistan and the streets of Lahore are semi-controlled mayhem.
 There are beggars everywhere; the air pollution is thick.
-The traffic is insane and as we charge and weave through the city in Ahsan’s tiny Chinese car we spot the obligatory “Death to Israel” and “Hate America” graffiti.
+The traffic is insane and as we weave through the city in Ahsan’s tiny Chinese car we spot the obligatory “Death to Israel” and “Hate America” graffiti.
 We are out of the car and in the street now.
 Linda is dressed in western garb and there is no male who can take his eyes off her.
-The depression of the jet lag is encroaching and Linda is not amused.
+The depression of the jet lag is encroaching and Linda is not amused

 So we spent one day in Lahore prepared to head north to AJK the next day.
 The first step would be a short flight to Islamabad on Pakistani Airways and the second step, a tortuous, nail-biting four hour auto-quest through the mountains.